 Compound Journal Entries

-A compound entry is simply a combination of two or more simple journal entries but instead of recording numerous simple journal entries it is better to record journal entries of single accounting event as a compound entry because it saves time and keeps related debits and credits in one place.
+A compound entry is actually a combination of two or more simple journal entries but instead of recording numerous separate journal entries, it is better to merge multiple journal entries of a single accounting event into a single compound entry because it saves time and keeps the related debits and credits in one place in the journal.

 The following examples illustrate the format of a compound journal entry:

-Example 1: On Jan 1, 20X3 Company T purchased a computer costing $1,000 to a supplier and issued a check of $3,400.
-The excess amount fully settles a previous amount owned by the company to the supplier.
-This will be recorded as shown below:
+On Jan 1, 20X3 Company T purchased a computer costing $1,000 from a supplier and issued a check of $3,400.
+The excess amount fully settles a previous amount owed by the company to the supplier.

 The repayment can be recorded using the following compound journal entry: